Auditing Environmental and OH&S Management Systems

 When is the audit over

-John Underwood, Ph.D., CEA, EMS(LA), managed the environmental audit program in Nova Scotia Power for eighteen years.
-He has over thirty-five years of environmental experience within academia, government and industry.
-Dr. Underwood is nationally certified to lead environmental management system audits within industry.
-He is past Secretary of the Board of Directors for Canadian Environmental Auditing Association, and has conducted environmental audits throughout Canada.
+John Underwood, Ph.D., now retired from government and industry, developed and then managed the environmental audit program in Nova Scotia Power for eighteen years.
+He has over forty years of environmental experience within academia, the public and private sectors.
+Dr. Underwood held national certification to lead environmental management system audits within industry.
+He has conducted environmental audits throughout Canada and continues to provide consulting services for development of environmental management systems, and audits thereof.
+He was a founding member of the Auditing Association of Canada.